GeoscienceAustralia/minpot-toolkit/README.md

 # minpot-toolkit
 Tools to facilitate mineral potential analysis, from spatial associations to feature engineering and fully integrated mineral potential mapping.

+## Setup

+Currently, the environment list to run the minpot-toolkit is difficult to setup.
+To assist, the repository has been packaged with a preferred environment which can be activated using Conda:

+`conda env create -f minpot_env.yml`
+`conda activate minpot_env`

+Ensure to add the minpot-toolkit directory into the PYTHONPATH user environment variable.
+For instance, from Windows call (updating "<path_to_minpot-toolkit>"):

+`set PYTHONPATH=%PYTHONPATH%;C:\<path_to_minpot-toolkit>`

+or for Unix call (updating "<path_to_minpot-toolkit>"):

+`export PYTHONPATH=$PYTHONPATH:<path_to_minpot-toolkit>`

+To use the environment within the Jupyter Notebook tutorials it will need to be installed as a kernel.
+With the environment activated, run the following command:

+`ipython kernel install --user --name=minpot_env`

 ## Acknowledgements

 ©  Commonwealth  of  Australia  (Geoscience  Australia)  2023